-We are grateful that you have entrusted us with your child at our award-winning schools and outstanding teachers and staff members.
+We are grateful that you have entrusted your child with our award-winning schools and outstanding teachers and staff members.
 Thank you for choosing Enterprise Elementary School District!

-This Handbook for Parents, Legal Guardians, and Students for the 2022-2023 school year provides helpful information including District programs, policies, and contact information.
+This Handbook for Parents, Legal Guardians, and Students for the 2021-2022 school year provides helpful information including District programs, policies, and contact information.

-In order to generate a cost savings, we are again combining the Enterprise District Handbook and the Rights of Parents, Legal Guardians, and Students Booklet, which provides information concerning state and federal laws that affect you and your child.
+In order to generate a cost savings, we are again combining the Enterprise District Handbook and the Rights of Parents, Legal Guardians, and Students Booklet which provides information concerning state and federal laws that affect you and your child.
 This handbook includes a summary of the required laws and references to Education Code (EC), United States Code (USC), Code of Federal Regulations (CFR), California Code of Regulations (CCR), and the Health and Safety Code (HSC) and Welfare and Institutions Code (WIC).
 For the purpose of this handbook, "parent" refers to parents and/or guardians.
+Please be sure to complete all of the forms sent home with your child and return them to your child's teacher.